aymanemoataz/Pytorch-Segment-NST/README.md

 It uses a set of feature maps from the processing hierarchy of CNN nets like VGG-19 in order to transfer style from a style image into a content image.
 ## Part I : Optimization method - Static image style transfer

-This is a small visualization of quick initial change of the content loss and style loss during the start of the neural style transfer process (using the optimizer method).
+This is a small visualization of the quick initial change of the content loss and style loss during the start of the neural style transfer process (using the optimizer method).
 To better grasp this process we need to learn about content and style reconstruction.

 ![Game Process](https://github.com/aymanemoataz/pytorch-segment-nst/blob/main/results/NST_Optimizer_Trim.gif)